-I/We give our permission for to participate in or such activity involves the potential for injury which is inheven with the best coaching, use of appropriate equipmen still a possibility.
-On rare occasions these injuries can be so death.
-I/We acknowledge that I/We have read and understand the control of the contr herent in all sports.
-I/We acknowledge that it and strict observance of rules, injuries are a severe as to result in total disability or even Parent/Guardian Athlete
+I/We give our permission forthat such activity involves the potential permission for to participate in organized high school athletics, realizing ity involves the potential for injury which is inherent in all sports.
+I/We acknowledge the best coaching, use of appropriate equipment and strict observance of rules, injuries ibility.
+On rare occasions these injuries can be so severe as to result in total disability.
+I/We acknowledge that I/We have read and understand this warning. are still a possibility.
+On rare occasion ons these injuries can be so sever e as to result in total disability Parent/G Suardian Athlete